pdhoyt/techtonic-apprenticeship-initial-pre-work/README.md

 And, more generally, know when to use what tools.
 Kind of frustrated that things aren't sinking in.
 Will keep pressing on...

+Again I like today's quote (Encouraging after the frustration over the past couple of days...)
+"Twenty years from now you you will be more disappointed by the things that you didn't do than by the ones you did do.
+So throw off the bowlines.
+Sail away from the safe harbor.
+ Catch the trade winds in your sails."
+-Mark Twain

 ## ES6 Challenges